aadlakha12/Machine-Learning-Algo--Classification/README.md

 # Machine-Learning-Algo--Classification

-This has different machine learning algorithms implemented from scratch and using sklearn libraries.
+This has different machine learning algorithms implemented from scratch and using Scikit-Learn library.

 Models: